galile0-designs/glyphkbd/README.md

 ![DSC_0005](https://github.com/galile0-designs/glyphkbd/assets/134774462/6a66da9b-4a4c-4f8b-aba8-3e628babb39b)
 v1.1 with 3277

+Admittedly, it's a somewhat goofy and definitely very inefficient layout, but still, it's my favorite I've tried yet.
+And also, it looks really nice.

-## v1
+## v1.x
 build guide found [here.](https://github.com/galile0-designs/glyphkbd/blob/main/v1.2/v1.2_build_guide.md)

-v1 of glyph is a 3d-printed and handwired build.
-Since it was so novel to me and I didn't know if I would actually like the layout, it made sense to not dive straight in with a PCB and expensive cnc case, instead I went with a handwired, 3d-printed approach.
+v1.x of glyph are 3d-printed and handwired builds.
+Since it was so novel to me and I didn't know if I would actually like the layout, it made sense to not dive straight in with a PCB and expensive cnc case, instead I went with a handwired, 3d-printed approach. glyph v1.x uses sealing strips as a mounting method, I first learned about this method from [KotteCE's Batoid](https://github.com/kotte-computer-electronics/batoid).
+I have to say it's the best mounting method I've discovered so far for these types of DIY, 3D-printed handwire boards, far better than my previous experiments.

+## License
+glyph is licensed under CERN Open Hardware Licence Version 2 - Strongly Reciprocal